TerjeBruoygard/dayzlight/README.md

 ### How to build and configurate

+1. Install Visual Studio 2017 and NET Framework 4.6.2 *(If not installed)*

-1. Open solution using Visual Studio 2017.
+2. Open solution using Visual Studio 2017.

-2. Restore all depends as nuget packets.
+3. Restore all depends as nuget packets.

-3. For build addon and tests *(use only x86 compiler mode)*.
+4. For build addon and tests *(use only x86 compiler mode)*.

-4. For build common and webapp *(use only Any CPU compiler mode)*.
+5. For build common and webapp *(use only Any CPU compiler mode)*.

 ### How to use

-1. Install MySQL server *(If not installed)*
+1. Install MySQL server and NET Framework 4.6.2 *(If not installed)*

 2. Copy DayzlightAddon.dll and Dayzlight folder from addon bin folder to your ArmA 2 (DayZ Mod) server root folder.